AstarNetwork/astar-docs/docs/learn/governance/index.md

   * instant fast tracking requires unanimous agreement, and allows setting of the voting & enactment period to arbitrarily short periods (for emergency situations)
 * cancel a public proposal (not a referendum!) in case the committee considers it harmful, requires 2/3 majority agreement
 * enable or disable _maintenance_ mode on the **dApp staking** pallet, requires 2/3 majority agreement
+* enable or disable emergency maintenance functions on the Astar Network, requiring 2/3 majority agreement, such as
+  * the _maintenance_ mode on the **dApp staking**, or
+  * pausing/unpausing specific compromised transactions, or
+  * entering/exiting **Safe Mode** for the entire chain.

 Any `Technical Committee` **member** can **veto** an external proposal made by the `Main Council`.